ray-project/ray/doc/source/ray-core/tasks.rst

       a, b, c = return_multiple.remote()

     For tasks that return multiple objects, Ray also supports remote generators that allow a task to return one object at a time to reduce memory usage at the worker.
+Ray also supports an option to set the number of return values dynamically, which can be useful when the task caller does not know how many return values to expect.
 See the :ref:`user guide <generators>` for more details on use cases.

     .. code-block:: python